OdyOSG/PioneerTreatmentPathways/README.md

 - Analytics use case(s): **Characterization**
 - Study type: **Clinical Application**
 - Tags: **cancer**
-- Study lead: **Juan-Gomez Rivas**
+- Study lead: **Asieh Golozar**
-- Study lead forums tag: **[bdemeulder](https://forums.ohdsi.org/u/bdemeulder)**
-- Study start date: **October 31, 2022**
+- Study start date: **February 23, 2023**
 - Study end date: **-**
 - Protocol: **-**
 - Publications: **-**
 - Results explorer: **-**

-The aim of this study is to characterize the metastatic Hormone-Sensitive Prostate Cancer (mHSPC) patients and their treatment plans.
-The impact of choice of medications on the clinical outcomes (progression, death) will be assessed.
+The overarching aim of this study is to describe the natural history of patients with prostate cancer and provide an in-depth characterization of treatment patterns of patients newly diagnosed with prostate cancer across a large network of observational data.

-This study is undertaken by the 2022 prostate cancer studyathon of the [IMI PIONEER](https://prostate-pioneer.eu) project.
+1. To describe demographics and clinical characteristics of patients newly diagnosed with prostate cancer.
+1. To characterize initial treatment patterns (treatment type and treatment category) and outcomes including time to treatment initiation, time to next treatment, symptomatic progression and overall survival of patients newly diagnosed with prostate cancer who initiated treatment
+1. To describe the frequency of diagnostic procedures performed and time to receipt of diagnostic procedures from diagnosis with prostate cancer to initiation of treatment in patients newly diagnosed with prostate cancer
+1. To characterize time to treatment initiation at each visit and to quantify the change in the distribution of time to treatment initiation during the follow up in patients newly diagnosed with prostate cancer